Skip to main content Skip to main navigation Skip to footer content

 • Assist Residential Life staff members in the check-in and check-out process of residents at the beginning and end of each semester; assist Residential Life staff members in closing and opening residence halls during vacation and holiday periods.

-• Participate in weekly staff meetings scheduled throughout the year.
+• Participate in bi-weekly staff meetings scheduled throughout the year.

-• Complete administrative work in a timely manner.
+• Complete administrative work promptly.
 Administrative duties include, but are not limited to: facilitating staff meetings, distributing and collecting information, submitting maintenance requests, completing weekly reports, updating duty logs, and posting flyers.

 Departmental